telent/schlock/README.md

   failed attempts, and for offline attacks by hashing the secret using Argon2 (via libsodium).

-* There has been significant effort by other people working on Swaylock and the Wayland protocols/lbraries to fix bugs like "plugging and unplugging the keyboard may crash the locker", most of which work this app benefits from.
+* Swaylock is mature code.
+There has been significant effort (by other people) on Swaylock and the Wayland protocols/libraries to fix bugs like "plugging and unplugging the keyboard may crash the locker", most of which work this app benefits from.
 I may have introduced more bugs in the new bit, of course.

 ## Next steps